 They usually lean on others (who might have better sense or data) to get more information and then try to make the best decision collectively.

-Product sense exists at every level -- minor feature enhancements, major product changes, new product launches, or defining the overall product strategy.
-So irrespective of your level (PM, Senior PM, Group PM, etc), having good product sense is critical for making the right decisions.
+Product sense exists at every level—minor feature enhancements, major product changes, new product launches, or defining the overall product strategy.
+So, irrespective of your level (PM, Senior PM, Group PM, etc.), having good product sense is critical for making the right decisions.

 Remember Blackberry?
 What do you think led to their demise?

-During that time period (2007-2008), users wanted touch screens, multiple apps, and a better online experience.
-Blackberry ignored all of that, while others capitalized on the changes in user behavior, business models, and market trends (again, product sense = user sense + business sense + market sense).
+During that period (2007-2008), users wanted touch screens, multiple apps, and a better online experience.
+Blackberry ignored all that, while others capitalized on the changes in user behavior, business models, and market trends (again, product sense = user sense + business sense + market sense).

 What are some common myths about product sense?